pengjoshua/crawler/README.md

 ### Instructions

 To run the app:
 * extract repo/folder contents
+(or in terminal type 'git clone https://github.com/pengjoshua/crawler.git')
 * open terminal and change directory into 'crawler'
-(if folder was extracted on desktop, type: 'cd ~/desktop/crawler')
+(if repo was extracted/cloned on desktop, type: 'cd ~/desktop/crawler')
 * type 'npm install' to install dependencies
 * type 'npm test' to run tests
 * type 'npm start' to run app